Official Master's Degree in Logistics and Supply Chain Management

 Ideal student profileTo be admitted to the master's degree you must hold an official university qualification valid for admission to master's degree courses in the country in which it was obtained.

-- Possess and understand knowledge that provides a basis or opportunity for originality in the development and/or application of ideas, often in a research context
+- Use acquired knowledge as a basis for originality in the application of ideas, often in a research context.

 - Address problems of management and coordination of logistics operations in production, transport and services in a holistic approach, by means of the consistent application of the supply chain management concepts and strategies, taking into account the pertinent aspects of environment, human capital, quality, technology, and economics.